-However, the exercise of functions of professional representation of international character are possible with the prior agreement of the Government.
+However, the exercise of functions of professional representation of international character is possible with the prior agreement of the Government.

-Every person appointed to exercise ministerial functions obligatorily benefits from a leave of absence [detachment] or from a suspension of contract of work as the case may be.
+Every person appointed to exercise ministerial functions obligatorily benefits from a leave of absence [detachment] or from a suspension of contract of work[,] according to the case.